-A training team is mobilized to carry including 4 days to out a crash course targeting municipal and local stakeholders.
-The objective of the course is to reach a common basic understanding of urban risk and resilience concepts, focusing on demystifying their complexity.
-The course is organized as a series of interactive sessions which includes group exercises, games, audio-visual materials, debates, etc. The last day of Phase One is dedicated to training the Municipal Focal Points to prepare them to lead Phase Two.
+A training team is mobilized to carry including 4 days to out a crash course targeting municipal of the course is to reach a common basic understanding of urban risk and resilience concepts, focusing on demystifying their complexity.
+The course is organized as a series of group exercises, games, audio-visual materials, debates, etc. The last day of Phase One is dedicated to training the Municipal Focal Points to prepare them to lead Phase Two.